MicrosoftDocs/windows-dev-docs/windows-apps-src/porting/desktop-to-uwp-prepare.md

 + __Your app is linking C runtime libraries (CRT) in an unsupported manner__.
 The Microsoft C/C++ runtime library provides routines for programming for the Microsoft Windows operating system.
 These routines automate many common programming tasks that are not provided by the C and C++ languages.
 If your app utilizes C/C++ runtime library, you need to ensure it is linked in a supported manner.

-	Visual Studio 2015 supports both dynamic linking, to let your code use common DLL files, or static linking, to link the library directly into your code, to the current version of the CRT.
+	Visual Studio 2015 supports both static and dynamic linking, to let your code use common DLL files, or static linking, to link the library directly into your code, to the current version of the CRT.
 If possible, we recommend your app use dynamic linking with VS 2015.

 	Support in previous versions of Visual Studio varies.
 See the following table for details: